rajveeriisc/i-spoon-APP/ispoon-backend/README.md

 # iSpoon Backend

-A secure Node.js/Express backend for the SmartSpoon mobile app, using Firebase Authentication and Neon PostgreSQL.
+A secure Node.js/Express backend for the i-Spoon mobile app, using Firebase Authentication and Neon PostgreSQL.

 ## Features